 Security: You will have to pass through a security check so limit what you take with you, and allow time to empty your pockets and be scanned.

 Food: You must not eat and drink in the court room; eating a chocolate bar in the public waiting area should be fine but we suggest taking nothing but water.
+You cannot take hot food in to the Birmingham Crown court building.
+There is a cafe inside, on the top floor.

 Arrive early: It helps to arrive a little early (just before 10am, say) so you can find out what is happening at court.
 At Coventry magistrates’ court, there is usually a list of all the cases at the top of the stairs.
 You can also ask the ushers – the people in black robes but no wigs.
 On an organised trip, your teacher will do this.